totalspectrum/spin2cpp/doc/spin.md

 ### Calling C standard library functions

-A simple way to include the C standard library is to declare an object using `libc.a`.
+A simple way to include the C standard library is to declare an object using `libc.spin2`.
 C standard library functions may then be accessed as methods of that object.
 For example, to call `sprintf` you could do:
 ```
 OBJ
-  c: "libc.a"
+  c: "libc.spin2"
 ...
   c.sprintf(@buf, string("the value is %x", 10), val)
 ```